Hurricane Ioke

-Hurricane Ioke, also referred to as Typhoon Ioke, was a record-breaking, long-lived and extremely powerful tropical cyclone that traversed the Pacific for 17 days, becoming a Category 5 hurricane on the Saffir–Simpson scale on three different occasions.
-It was the most intense hurricane ever recorded in the Central Pacific, as well as the fifth-most intense Pacific hurricane on record, tied with 1973's Hurricane Ava.
-It also generated the most accumulated cyclone energy for a single storm, until Cyclone Freddy surpassed its record in 2023.
+Hurricane Ioke (/iːˈoʊkeɪ/), also referred to as Typhoon Ioke, was the most intense hurricane ever recorded in the Central Pacific basin, as well as tying for the sixth-most intense Pacific hurricane on record with Hurricane Ava in 1973.
+It also broke the record for the most generated accumulated cyclone energy for a single storm worldwide, at 85.26.
 Ioke was the ninth named storm, fifth hurricane, and third major hurricane of the active 2006 Pacific hurricane season.

 The cyclone developed in the Intertropical Convergence Zone on August 20 far to the south of Hawaii.
 Encountering warm waters, little wind shear, and well-defined outflow, Ioke intensified from a tropical depression to Category 4 status within 48 hours.
 Late on August 22, it rapidly weakened to Category 2 status before crossing over Johnston Atoll.
 Two days later, favorable conditions again allowed for rapid strengthening, and Ioke attained Category 5 status on August 25 before crossing the International Date Line.
 As it continued westward, its intensity fluctuated, and on August 31, it passed near Wake Island with winds of 155 mph.
 Ioke gradually weakened as it turned northwestward and northward, and by September 6, it had transitioned into an extratropical cyclone.
 The remnants of Ioke accelerated northeastward and ultimately crossed into the Bering Sea, and then the Gulf of Alaska.